caseymeiz/SpatialAngleJoin/README.md

 # Spatial Angle Join
-Spatially joins two line features within a radius and selects the feature with the most similar polar angle
+Spatially joins two line features within a radius and selects the feature with the most similar polar angle.

+### Requirements

+ArcGIS License: Basic

+### Usage

+**Add it to your workflow**

 ```python
 import saj